oemof/oemof-thermal/docs/concentrating_solar_power.rst

 losses in the collector are taken into account to calculate the heat which the collector can provide.

-The following scheme shows the calculation procedure in the module to realize the collectors behavior in the left part.
-The right part shows a scheme of a part of an oemof network and how this module is connected to the network.

-.. 	image:: _pics/csp_scheme.png
-   :width: 100 %
-   :alt: scheme.png
-   :align: center

 The processing of the irradiance data is done by the pvlib, which calculates the direct irradiance on the collector.
 This irradiance is reduced by dust and dirt on the collector with: